maplibre/maplibre-native/README.md

 #### linux

-run `make android-configuration` in the root folder of the project and open the Android Studio project in `/platform/android`.
+run `make android-configuration` in the root folder of the project and open in Android Studio.

 If you are using Arch Linux, install [ncurses5-compat-libs](https://aur.archlinux.org/packages/ncurses5-compat-libs).